ankhaa0813/Quasi-experiment/Topic analysis/readme.md

 ### Topic analysis

-I will implement simple topic analysis to estimate the public opinion about the Goettingen university in twitter using tweets about the university.
-I downloaded the tweets in last through Twarc library.
+I will implement simple topic analysis to estimate the public opinion about the Goettingen city in twitter using tweets about the city.
+I downloaded the 10 thousand tweets which is tweeted in last week and contained key word Goettingen through Twarc library.
 Below, I prepared overview of LDA, common topic analysis' technique.

 ### Latent Drichilet Model